Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Conclusion

-\txtparagraph{Metrics on Test Data.} We report mean and standard error for RMSE and LPP in Tab.~\ref{tab:HMC_RMSE_LLP} (Exp.1) and in Tab.~\ref{tab:RMSELPPEXP2} (Exp.2).
-Results for Exp 1. show that overall NN-HyVI and FuNN-HyVI perform similarly or a little better than HMC in terms of LPP and RMSE on test.
-This contrasts with our results on the entropy of the corresponding posterior distribution and the histograms of epistemic uncertainty, therefore casting serious doubts about the ability of RMSE and LPP to assess the quality of uncertainty in OOD situations.
-For Exp.~2, our results showed that our algorithms are competitive with the state-of-the-art on both RMSE and LPP, with a slight advantage for FuNN-HyVI.
+\txtparagraph{Robustness of uncertainty prediction.} The distributions of epistemic uncertainty predicted on train, test and OOD inputs are displayed in Fig.~\ref{fig:EntropyConcrete} for each model, together with the corresponding ROC curves.
+We note that the AUC is only one possible summary statistic of the ROC curve and that, furthermore, the ROC curve does not captures fully the discrepancies between the distributions of epistemic uncertainty.
+In particular, while Ensemble achieves an AUC similar to that of FuNN-HyVI on all datasets (except powerplant), the corresponding distributions of epistemic uncertainty are always quite different.
+In fact, the uncertainty produced by FuNN-HyVI puts the OOD samples much further apart from the in-distribution samples than the one produced by Ensemble.
+Bearing in mind that one needs to choose a threshold in order to actually implement OOD detection, this property of FuNN-HyVI makes it more robust than Ensemble.

-\section{CONCLUSION}
+\section{Conclusion}

 Every method for predicting uncertainty with neural networks rely on a~specific way to collect a diversity of predictors.
-MCMC methods use a random walk, Ensemble methods use the randomness inherent to initialization and training, variational inference methods rely on maximizing the differential~entropy.
-While most methods seek diversity in parameter space, we found empirical evidence that a diversity of parameters--as measured by entropy--does not mean a diversity of predictors.
-We presented a simple approach to estimating the Kullback-Leibler divergence and the differential entropy for distributions of predictors based on the choice of an OOD distribution.
-We used this idea to optimize a deep generative network serving as implicit variational distribution.
-Among the methods we considered, we find that FuNN-HyVI, which combines the hypernet variational family and a variational objective in predictor space, is the only one to systematically produce a posterior whose epistemic uncertainty distinguishes clearly between the data and the OOD.
-This empirical evidence suggests that the diversity of predictors learned by FuNN-HyVI by maximizing entropy directly in predictor space provides a robust predictive epistemic uncertainty for OOD detection, challenging the golden standard of MCMC posterior estimation which is restricted to the parameter space.
+MCMC methods use a random walk in parameter space, Ensemble methods use the randomness inherent to initialization and training, MC dropout optimizes a stochastic network, variational inference methods rely on maximizing the differential~entropy.
+While most methods seek diversity in parameter space, we found empirical evidence that a diversity of parameters does not mean a diversity of predictors.
+Given the parametric class of predictors represented by a neural network and a dataset, the ultimate uncertainty is delicate to define and it certainly depends on the specific use case as well as relevant \emph{a priori} knowledge.
+In order to evaluate the uncertainty of our model, we choose an OOD distribution and design a detection task.
+We find that HMC and Ensemble perform well, while MFVI and MC dropout perform poorly.
+We present evidence that the poor performance of MFVI can be greatly improved by either using a more flexible distribution in the form of a generative network or by considering an alternative objective which maximizes the entropy in predictor space.
+This leads us to our method FuNN-HyVI which, in addition to performing very well in terms of AUC score, predicts a more robust uncertainty for OOD detection.